Asia Today: S. Korean students take exams amid viral spike

 Asia Today: S. Korean students take exams amid viral spikeNew

-SEOUL, South Korea (AP) — Hundreds of thousands of masked students in South Korea, including 35 confirmed COVID-19 patients, have taken the highly competitive university entrance exam despite a viral resurgence that forced authorities to toughen social distancing rules.
-The Education Ministry says about 493,430 students are taking the one-day exam at about 1,380 sites across the nation.
-They include hospitals and other medical facilities with the 35 virus patients and hundreds of others placed under self-quarantine.
+SEOUL, South Korea (AP) — Hundreds of thousands of masked students in South Korea, including 41 confirmed COVID-19 patients, have taken the highly competitive university entrance exam despite a viral resurgence that forced authorities to toughen social distancing rules.
+The Education Ministry says about 426,340 students took the one-day exam at about 1,380 sites across the nation.
+They include hospitals and other medical facilities for the 41 virus patients and hundreds of others placed under self-quarantine.
 This year’s exams had been originally scheduled for November but were delayed due to the virus outbreak.
 South Korea on Thursday reported 540 new cases.
 Last week it reimposed stringent distancing guidelines in the greater Seoul area and other places to try to suppress a spike in new infections.